dji-sdk/Mobile-SDK-Android-V5/README.md

 Sample can be divided into three parts:

-- Basic module: Provides basic operation of every poduct package.
-- Scenographic Sample: Provides scenographic sample support of aircraft.
+- Scenographic Example: Provides scenographic sample support of aircraft.
-- App Module: Offer an Airplane App.
+- Sample Module: Offer an Airplane Sample App.

 For detailed configuration, please refer to [settings.gradle](SampleCode-V5/android-sdk-v5-as/settings.gradle).

-Basic module:

-- sample-module-common: Common code for sample.
-- sample-module-aircraft: Unique code of aircraft App, which depends on sample-module-common.

-Scenographic Sample：
+Scenographic Example：

-- uxsdk: Scenographic Sample.
-Currently only aircraft(`dji-sdk-v5-aircraft`) are supported.
+- uxsdk: Scenographic Example.
+Currently only aircraft are supported.

-App module:
+Sample module:

-- sample-app-aircraft：Compile aircraft App, which depends on sample-module-aircraft, uxsdk.
+- sample：Compile aircraft sample App, which depends on uxsdk.

 ## Integration